-3.3 Database
+4.3 Workbook

-The 2024 ENE databases will be distributed to institutions to complete the detailed information pertaining to the budget baseline changes.
-Further guidance on completing the database worksheets is provided either through a guidance video or included in the database itself and should be watched or read before completing the database.
+The 2025 ENE workbooks will be distributed to institutions to complete the detailed information pertaining to the budget baseline changes.
+Further guidance on completing the workbook worksheets is provided either through a guidance video or included in the workbook itself and should be watched or read before completing the workbook.

-Data on the revised expenditure estimates for 2023/24 should be based on the 2023 Adjustments Budget (2023 AENE), this includes all other adjustments for the 2023/24 financial year as well as allocations approved after the Adjustments Budget in terms of section 6 of the Appropriation Act, 2023 and on expenditure as at 30 September 2023, extrapolated to provide a realistic projection for the full financial year outcome.
-Any projected underspending and the reasons must be populated in the database by departments and entities.
-The projection serves as an indicator for any possible rollover at the end of the financial year.
+Data on the revised expenditure estimates for 2024/25 financial year should be based on the 2024 Adjustments Budget (2024 AENE), this includes all other adjustments for the 2024/25 financial year as well as allocations included in the Special Appropriation Bill, 2024 and on expenditure as at 30 September 2024, extrapolated to provide a realistic projection for the full financial year outcome.
+Any projected underspending and the reasons must be populated in the workbook by departments and entities.
+The projection serves as an indicator for any possible rollover of funds at the end of the financial year.
 Departments should note that estimated overall overspending represents unauthorised expenditure and are encouraged to stay within their allocated budget.

-Annexure A provides instructions for the accurate completion of the database, for it to inform the Appropriation Bill.
-The information used in the Appropriation Bill is extracted directly from the database and must be correct.
+Annexure A provides instructions for the accurate completion of the workbook, for it to inform the Appropriation Bill.
+The information used in the Appropriation Bill is extracted directly from the workbook and must be correct.
 As such, it is important that the facility in each programme for items to be specifically and exclusively appropriated, be completed fully and accurately.

-For general enquiries regarding the completion of the chapter or the database, please refer to the relevant National Treasury contact person(s) listed on the cover sheet/information of the ENE database.
+For general enquiries regarding the completion of the chapter or the workbook, please refer to the relevant National Treasury contact person(s) listed on the cover sheet/information of the ENE workbook.

-3.4 Human Resource Budget Plan
+4.4 Human Resource Budget Plan

-In planning for their personnel establishments over the MTEF, institutions must take note of the latest allocation letters as well as the 2024 MTEF Guidelines for Costing and Budgeting for Compensation of Employees.
+In planning for their personnel establishments over the MTEF, institutions must take note of the latest allocation letters as well as the 2025 MTEF Guidelines for Costing and Budgeting for Compensation of Employees.
 However, institutions must also note that inflation parameters have since been updated with the latest projections from National Treasury's forecast.
 Furthermore, the implementation of the last wage offer by government will require careful consideration and planning for personnel particularly over the MTEF, as these will have further cost implications for any additional human resources employed.

 Personnel information is an integral part of the data submission and the departments are encouraged to ensure that there is coordination between human resources and finance departments for timely submission.
-Moreover, there must be alignment between the ENE database and the HRBP.
+Moreover, there must be alignment between the ENE workbook and the HRBP.

-INFORMATION ON COMPLETING THE CHAPTER 4.
+INFORMATION ON COMPLETING THE CHAPTER 5.